VegaStack/engg-producthunt-scraper/README.md

 - Ensure you have sufficient permissions

 **CSV file is empty or incomplete**
-- Verify you're on a Product Hunt leaderboard page
+- Verify you're on a ProductHunt leaderboard page
 - Check your internet connection
 - Try scrolling down manually before starting the extension